 “We didn’t expect such a high loading capacity,” says Kurisawa.
 “Usually micelles become unstable as you increase their drug-loading capacity, and yet our micellar nanocomplexes are soluble in water.
 That came as a surprise both to us and to some of the reviewers of the paper, who asked us to check our work.
 But we confirmed the results.”

 The results also demonstrated the versatility of the micelles.
-“In a previous study, we utilized the protein antibody drug (see earlier highlight); this time, we used a small drug,” says Kurisawa.
-“This is the advantage over existing systems: EGCG can interact with different types of drugs, including antibodies, proteins, small drugs and even nucleic acid.
+“In a previous study, we utilized the protein antibody drug; this time, we used a small drug,” says Kurisawa.
+“This is the advantage over existing systems: EGCG can interact with different types of drugs, including antibodies, proteins, small drugs and even nucleic acids.
 However, specific polymer drug carriers have to be designed to encapsulate specific drugs in conventional techniques.”